deltachat/eppdperf/README.md

 # Provider Perfomance Analysis

 This repository measures the performance of different email providers.
-It is measured with the `analysis.py` script; the output is <!-- tracked in the `performance.csv` file. --> printed to the console.
+It is measured with the `analysis.py` script; the output is tracked in the `performance.csv` file.

 Measurement criteria are:
 - How long does the SMTP+IMAP login take